Car Accident Claims* | Hit & Run

 Speak with them and obtain their contact details including telephone number and address.

-5. Record evidence
+5. Record evidence of hit and run

 Use your smartphone to take photographs or video to record the aftermath of the accident from as many vantage points as possible.